0xAtelerix/docs/technology/developing-appchain.md

 ```

-Furthermore, this approach extends service offerings for restaking operators who can offer additional rewards from shards.
 It is the thesis of the Pelagos designers that this model will foster organic ecosystem growth by aligning incentives among Appchains, validators, and service providers.

 #### Scale consensus